dilukshashamal/Rasa_chatbot/rasa-bot/README.md

 ## Talking to the bot

-The bot is a demo 3CS web design inquiry assistant that can do the following:
+The bot is a demo inquiry assistant that can do the following:

 - Greet users
 - Handle web design inquiries